philzook58/philzook58.github.io/_posts/2024-06-10-bryzzowski_kat.md

 # Bits and Bobbles

 I'm flagging a bit on proving the others.
-Oppurtunity for another blog post!
+Opportunity for another blog post!

+Finishing out the homework problems.

+Actually doing kleene algebra modulo tests could be neat.

 But this has made it tempting that I would like something akin to an apply tactic and also the ability to toss into twee.